inpla/inpla0.02/README.md

   - ```use``` ```"```filename```";```
   Read the filename in the current directory.
   - ```interface;```
-  Put all names that are not non-defined.
+  Put all names that live.
   - ```exit;```
   Quit the system.